 Join FBI SMAC awards artist of the year 2017 Angela Tiatia to make video art with smart phones!
 Working in small groups students will explore the potential of video and the power they have in their pockets to tell compelling stories.
 Angela Tiatia’s 3 channel video records the day to day impact of rising sea levels on the small island community of Tuvalu.

-Using multiple points of contact, this education program running over Semesters 3 & 4 attempts to guide the students through the political issues facing asylum seekers in Australia through art and stories of personal experience.
-The program will culminate in a gallery visit and workshop with exhibiting artists.
+This bespoke education program attempts to guide the students through the political issues facing asylum seekers in Australia through art and stories of personal experience.
+The program will compliment specific student class work such as photography and video production to produce works in collaboration with exhibiting artists during a gallery visit.